Medically reviewed by Kristin Hall, FNP

 Chances are, you’ve checked it out, yourself.
 Today’s pornography consumer is overwhelmingly male.

-Pornhub, a major website featuring explicit content, reported that men make up over 70 percent of its users, with younger adults below 34-years-old a large part of that user base.
+Pornhub, a major internet pornography site, reported that in 2019 men made up over 70 percent of its users, with younger adults below 34-years-old a large part of that user base.

 Overall, according to statistics, more than 70 percent of U.S. citizens ages 18 to 30 watch online pornography at least once a week.

-It’s reported that about 60 percent of college students also watch pornography once a week.
+It’s reported that about 60 percent of college students are viewing porn once a week.

 The problem?
-Studies have shown that porn use can be linked to negative attitudes toward women, poor contraceptive use and may even lead to divorce.
+Studies published by the American Psychological Association have shown that porn use can be linked to negative attitudes toward women, risky sexual behavior related to poor contraceptive use, and may even lead to divorce.